 The ocean is critically important to our global economy.
 Collectively, ocean-based industries and activities contributed approximately 31 million jobs and US$1.5 trillion, or 2.5% of world-wide gross value added, in 2010 (OECD 2016).
 In addition, the non-market services and benefits provided by the global ocean are significant and may in fact far exceed the value added by market-based goods and services (Costanza et al. 2014).

 Anthropogenic climate change, driven by the exponential increase in emissions of greenhouse gasses (GHGs) since the industrial revolution, will impact the ocean through a variety of channels.
 The severity of effects will depend on the extent of warming realized.
-The resulting changes to ocean processes and functioning have implications for our economy that must be taken into account, both to inform adaptation efforts and motivate urgent mitigation strategies.
+The resulting changes to ocean processes and functioning have implications for our economy that must be taken into account, to both inform adaptation efforts and motivate urgent mitigation strategies.

 In this paper, we focus on those sectors of the ocean economy that are most in need of resilience-building to ensure they can continue to provide valued functions as the climate changes.
 We also briefly discuss other marine-based sectors, some of which generate higher monetary value at a global scale, but which either face no significant existential risk from the changing climate (e.g., shipping), or which must be drastically transitioned to avoid worsening the climate crisis (e.g., oil and gas extraction).
 However, we leave deeper discussion of these important industries and the issues surrounding them to other Blue Papers (BP3, BP7).